What is dwarfism?

-- The external fixators are removed once the lengthening segment has fully consolidated and shows up as being fully healed on X-rays.
+- The external fixators are removed once the lengthening segment has fully consolidated and shows up as being fully healed on X-ray examination.

 - Fifty percent of the time, rods are put in the bone at the time of removal to help stabilize bone growth.
 This is decided during surgery if the lengthening segment is “narrowed” or one to two sides of the bone are not fully healed.

 - The International Center for Limb Lengthening generally does not recommend a third round of leg lengthening if the patient has successfully met the goals of their first two leg lengthening treatments, but this can be an option for some patients.

 Why come to the International Center for Limb Lengthening for treatment of issues associated with achondroplasia and other forms of dwarfism?

 Limb lengthening and deformity correction are complex processes.
 Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned pediatric and adult orthopedic surgeons as well as specialized physician assistants, nurses and physical therapists.
 Our anesthesiologists also have extensive experience in working with children and adults with dwarfism conditions.
 We help patients with achondroplasia and other forms of dwarfism achieve their best possible result.